abmgis/abmgis/Chapter04-NetLogo/README.md

 # Chapter 4 - Building Agent-Based Models with NetLogo

+his folder includes the accompanying resources for the chatper.
+For full book details, see: [http://www.abmgis.org/](http://www.abmgis.org/).

+## Introduction

 This chapter provides an overview of the programming language and concepts that are used within [NetLogo](https://ccl.northwestern.edu/netlogo/).
 NetLogo basics, such as how to create a simple environment, commands and procedures, are presented with step by step instructions for creating a simple model.
 Following this basic model, more advanced features are introduced.
 The overall aim of this chapter is to provide an understanding of the main components that make a NetLogo program.
 Subsequent chapters build upon the basics presented here.

 There are two models available in the [Models](./Models) directory: